frankframework/frank-manual/docs/source/testing/ladybug/useTestPipeline/useTestPipeline.rst

    .. image:: ../useWebInterface/ladybugRefresh.jpg

 #.
-You see a table in which your HTTP call appears (number 1):
+You see a table in which your call to "sutGet"appears (number 1):

    .. image:: ladybugReport.jpg